semimod/DMT-core/doc/source/installation/install_dmt.rst

 Using other software may require DMT to be configured for your user and also for your current working directory.
-The default config file is placed inside the DMT python package (DMT/DMT_default_config.py) and should be copied manually to your ~/.DMT (for Linux) or C:\Users\<CurrentUserName>\.DMT for windows when installing DMT.
+The default config file is placed inside the DMT python package (DMT/DMT_default_config.py) and can be copied manually to your ~/.DMT (for Linux) or C:\Users\<CurrentUserName>\.DMT for windows when installing DMT.
+In this file you also can check for most of the possible configuration options DMT offers.
 Each DMT module should contain documentation that explains the relevant configuration options.

 In example to use ADS on a Unix system one needs to type